A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 Note that instabilities can also arise at the macroscopic scale, unless a regularization term is added; cf., e.g., \cite{cristiani2015NHM, cristiani2023CMS}.

-\begin{remark}[Perfect match between forward and backward dynamics] It is useful to note here that the link between the forward-in-time model \eqref{ODE}-\eqref{def:vel} and the backward-in-time model \eqref{PPD-DUE} is obtained by means of the function $\TT$.
+\begin{remark}[Match between forward and backward dynamics] It is useful to note here that the link between the forward-in-time model \eqref{ODE}-\eqref{def:vel} and the backward-in-time model \eqref{PPD-DUE} is obtained by means of the function $\TT$.
 In fact, drivers optimize their path assuming a certain travel time for each road at each time, and then that travel time corresponds exactly to that one experienced by a car which passes on that road at that time.
 In principle, there is no reason to require that the two travel times (the real one and the one used as weight in the optimization process) coincide, because one can assume that drivers do not know exactly the real traffic flow dynamics because of a wrong perception.
 At the same time, one can expect that having perfect symmetry in forward and backward dynamics can reduce instabilities of DUE.

+Method M1 is robust and temporally smooth but reacts slowly to rapid congestion changes, since it relies on past observations, therefore it may delay path updates.
+Moreover, it needs at least an additional parameter for prioritizing most recent vehicles.

+Method M2 is the simplest and most economical one.
+However, it only reflects instantaneous density and does not distinguish different headway configurations, queues or stop-and-go patterns, making it rather coarse.

+Method M3 is easy to compute, reacts quickly to current congestion, and is almost aligned with the microscopic dynamics, since speeds directly encode headway.

-To test this hypothesis, we computed $w$ using a fourth method (denoted by M4 hereafter) in addition to the three methods M1, M2, M3 mentioned in Section \ref{sec:RUE}.
-This method consists in running a fictitious simulation, which is an exact copy of the real one (same network, cars, and dynamics) with $t$ as initial time, where a \textit{probe vehicle} starts from the beginning of the road $\r$ and moves until it reaches the end of the same road.
-Time needed to cover road $\r$ gives $\TT(t,\r)$.
-This choice is perfectly in line with the DPP in the space-time \eqref{PPD-DUE}, which states that if one moves along the optimal path (unknown), ``the time needed to reach the destination from any junction $\j$ at time $t$ equals the time $\delta t$ to reach the following junction $\j^*$ plus the time to reach the destination starting from junction $\j^*$ at time $t+\delta t$''.
+Finally, method M4 seems to guarantee perfect symmetry in forward and backward dynamics; also, it is in line with the DPP in the space-time \eqref{PPD-DUE}, which states that if one moves along the optimal path (unknown), ``the time needed to reach the destination from any junction $\j$ at time $t$ equals the time $\delta t$ to reach the following junction $\j^*$ plus the time to reach the destination starting from junction $\j^*$ at time $t+\delta t$''.
 The time $\delta t$ is indeed the time computed in the fictitious simulation.
 Actually, we observed that method M4 reduces instabilities for some initial conditions, but the improvement is not always consistent.

-Considering the major difficulty in implementing the method and the increased computational time, we think that this approach is not a good alternative to the other ones. \end{remark}
+Considering the major difficulty in implementing M4, and the increased computational time, we think that the best balanced choice among all is M3; therefore, we adopt it in all our simulations. \end{remark}